kablamo/mvp.kablamo.org/page/perl/index.markdown

 #### Design goals

 Perl's design goals include flexibility, expressiveness, and power.

-Most successful languages exploit a niche.
-It useful to know why the choices were made so you can understand the strengths and weakness of the language.

 > "I realized at that point that there was a huge ecological niche between the C language and Unix shells.
 C was good for manipulating complex things  - you